TRAVEL BLOG: The South Australian Round Trip Cruise

 My Sailing back into Sydney, and flying back to Melbourne:

 Thank you Cruise Director Jayson, Assistant Cruise Directors Jacqueline, Connie, and everyone at Princess Cruises for a fantastic voyage.
-I look forward to cruising with you again in 2027.
+I look forward to cruising with the Royal Princess departing from Sydney in October 2027.

 Comments